SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/3-required-hardware-software.md

 ## Introduction

-This document outlines required software for Coding Bootcamp.
+This document outlines required software for this program.
 Please install this software before starting the course unless instructed otherwise.

 ## Complete Fundamentals setup